 Again, rapid cooling is essential for successfully printing angles above 45°.
 Reducing your print speed can help you speed up this essential cooling.
 The slower the speed of your print head, the longer that it takes for your material to get from the print nozzle to the object.
 In addition, slower print speeds mean that your layer cooling fan spends more time directing air flow over a particular section of your object.

-Once you’ve got your printer up to speed and you’ve dialed in your settings, it’s a good idea to print a calibration object.
+Once you’ve got your printer up to speed and you’ve dialled in your settings, it’s a good idea to print a calibration object.
 A calibration object will allow you to test your settings before you pull the trigger on printing an object that you’re going to use.
 When it comes to overhangs, there are a lot of designs out there, like this one on Thingverse, that will push your printer and your printing skills to the limit.

 3D Printing Bridges

 Bridges present much of the same printing problems as overhang 3D printing.
 The difference is that bridges, by definition, are 90° surfaces supported by nothing more than two vertical structures at either end.
 Like any bridge, it is the tension on both ends of the string of print material that prevents the middle of the string from collapsing.
-In some sense, because of the angle involved, you could describe bridging 3d printing as the most difficult overhangs of all.
+In some sense, because of the angle involved, you could describe bridging 3D printing as the most difficult overhang of all.

 In general, the shorter the length of the bridge, the greater the chance that the bridge will succeed structurally.
 Conversely, the longer the bridge, the greater the chance that it will succumb structural stress.
 As a result, just as you are generally in safe territory with overhangs containing angles less than 45°, you are also generally ok with bridge lengths of 5mm or less.

 However, as was the case with overhangs, in order to create truly beautiful and functional objects, you’ve got to be able to stretch the limits of what you and your printer can do.
-After all, at least with bridges you don't need to worry about 3d printing support material removal.
+After all, at least with bridges you don't need to worry about 3D printing support material removal.
 Let’s take a look at some of the techniques that will help you bridge the gap in your designs like never before.

 Luckily, bridges are just a variant of overhangs.
 This means that, by and large, the same techniques that help you print angles over 45° will also help you lengthen the distance that you can cross with your bridges.

-Learn to 3D print without support:
+Learn to 3D print without support

-Our 3D printing bridging tips are first; to make sure that your printer is operating at optimal levels.
+Our 3D printing bridging tips are, firstly, to make sure that your printer is operating at optimal levels.
 You also want to make sure that that you are cooling your printing material as rapidly as possible.
 Just as with overhangs, the longer it takes for your material to cool, the more likely it is that your bridge will deform or fail.
 Therefore, use your layer cooling fans aggressively.
 Also, lower your printing temperatures as much as possible.
 Adjust your slicer settings and reduce your printing speed to facilitate the cooling that will let your bridge the largest possible distance.

 In addition, there are one or two other tricks that you can try to make printing bridges easier.
-First, if your faced with an extreme bridge distance, try changing the orientation of the object that you’re printing.
+First, if you're faced with an extreme bridge distance, try changing the orientation of the object that you’re printing.
 A difficult bridge may be impossible when the object is viewed vertically.
 However, the impossible bridge is a piece of cake if the object is rotated 90° and printed on its back.

 You can also make difficult bridging situations easier by slightly altering the shape of the bridge.
 A flat bottomed bridge enforces the 90° angle that is so difficult to print.
 By altering that angle slightly, say with a slight arch, you reduce the difficultly of the print angle.
 A straight 90° angle suddenly becomes a much more forgiving 60° to 70° angle due to the added arch.
 Much more achievable in the long run.